ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] nav bar not working
 [ ] update the links to switch between login/signup are working [ ] filter features on ranking
+[ ] contact icons do not link to external sites
+[ ] add the email to list of contact
 [ ] show how you rank with others on ranking
 [ ] limit how many rankings are shown on screen
 [ ] deploy